-late 14c., "to make (something) less compact or dense," from Old French relaschier "set free; soften; reduce" (14c.), from Latin relaxare "relax, loosen, open, stretch out, widen again; make loose," from re- "back" (see re-) + laxare "loosen," from laxus "loose" (from PIE root *sleg- "be slack, be languid").
+late 14c., relaxen, "to make (something) less compact or dense" (transitive), originally especially in medicine, of muscles, etc., from Old French relaschier "set free; soften; reduce" (14c.) and directly from Latin relaxare "relax, loosen, open, stretch out, widen again; make loose," from re- "back" (see re-) + laxare "loosen," from laxus "loose" (from PIE root *sleg- "be slack, be languid").
 A doublet of release.

 Meaning "decrease tension" is from early 15c.
 From 1660s as "to make less severe or rigorous."
 Intransitive sense of "become loose or languid" is by 1762; that of "become less tense" is recorded from 1935.
 Of persons, "to become less formal," by 1837.
 Related: Relaxed; relaxing.
 As a noun, "relaxation, an act of relaxing," from 17c.